 You control your data.
 When you put your data in SharePoint Online and OneDrive, you remain the owner of the data.
 For more info about the ownership of your data, see Office 365 Privacy by Design.

 Microsoft engineers administer SharePoint Online and OneDrive using a Windows PowerShell console that requires two-factor authentication.
 We perform day-to-day tasks by running workflows so we can rapidly respond to new situations.
 Check-ins to the service require code review and management approval.

 No engineer has standing access to the service.
 When engineers need access, they must request it.
 Eligibility is checked, and if engineer access is approved, it's only for a limited time.
 In the rare cases where Microsoft engineers need access to content, (for example if you submit a support ticket because a user can't access an important file that we believe is damaged), the engineers must check in a special workflow that requires business justification and manager approval.
-An audit event is generated that you can view in the Office 365 admin center.
+An audit event is generated that you can view in the Microsoft 365 admin center.
 You can also turn on a feature called Customer Lockbox so you need to grant approval.
 The engineer gets access only to the file in question.
 Learn how to turn on or off Customer Lockbox and approve and deny requests: Office 365 Customer Lockbox Requests.

 How you can safeguard your data

 One of the most important things you can do to safeguard your data is to require two-factor authentication for your identities in Office 365.
 This prevents credentials from being used without a second factor and mitigates the impact of compromised passwords.
 The second factor can be made through a phone call, text message, or app.
 When you roll out two-factor authentication, start with your global admins, and then other admins and site collection admins.
 For information on how to do this, see Set up multi-factor authentication for Office 365 users.